TheCacophonyProject/cacophony-api/README.md

 ### To share the source code from the host(main) computer
 * Check out files on your main computer eg to `<path>/cacophony`
 * On VirtualBox console go to Settings/Shared Folder and add new share called `cacophony` with path `<path>/cacophony`.
 Make it permanent and auto mount.
-* Install virtual box guest addins on Ubuntu virtual box server (https://www.techrepublic.com/article/how-to-install-virtualbox-guest-additions-on-a-gui-less-ubuntu-server-host/ Remember you need to mount the cdrom drive with `sudo mount /dev/cdrom /media/cdrom` so you can see it.)
+* Install Virtual Box guest addins on Ubuntu Virtual Box server (https://www.techrepublic.com/article/how-to-install-virtualbox-guest-additions-on-a-gui-less-ubuntu-server-host/ Remember you need to mount the cdrom drive with `sudo mount /dev/cdrom /media/cdrom` so you can see it.)
 * Add your username to the vbox  usergroup so you can see the share `sudo usermod -a -G vboxsf <username>` then log out and log back in.
 * Go to `/media/sf_cacophony` directory.
 You should now be able to see and edit your files.
 * Enable symlinks on the Ubuntu Vitual Box else the application can't build.
 On your host(main) computer run